liquidnft/lnft/README.md

-# JungleLab Liquid Bitcoin Digital Assets Platform
+# JungleLab - Liquid Bitcoin Digital Assets Publishing Platform

 LNFT is a web-based platform for issuing and transacting with non-fungible tokens on the [Bitcoin Liquid Network](https://blockstream.com/liquid/).
 Blockstream is sponsoring its development and hosting an exemplary curated instance of it for use by Bitcoin artists at [Raretoshi](https://raretoshi.com)